HOW WE HELP individuals facing divorce

 We are proponents of collaborative divorce, where couples seek to arrive at a mutually agreed-upon settlement through negotiation.
 As an alternative to the traditional court-based divorce, it can save time, money and litigation.

 Divorce can also be a highly emotional process.
 A therapist, clergyperson or other personal coach can be invaluable, helping you deal with the stressful aspects of divorce.
-As a Certified Divorce Financial Analyst®, Jennifer Napper is well-qualified to work with you, your spouse or ex-spouse, and all of the outside professional involved to help bring resolution and closure to this life-changing event.
+As a Certified Divorce Financial Analyst®, Jennifer Napper is well-qualified to help bring resolution and closure to this life-changing event.